1ncarnati0n/1ncarnati0n/README.md

 - I studied Architecture in University, worked as an architect for 9 years. <br>
   previous career archiving works 👉 https://1ncarnati0n.github.io
 - Now I'm looking for a new career as a data scientist and AI engineer.
-- *They(self) are nothing but a bundle or collection of different perceptions, which succeed each other with an inconceivable rapidity, and are in a perpetual flux and movement.*  -"David Hume"-
+- *They(self) are nothing but a bundle or collection of different perceptions, which succeed each other with an inconceivable rapidity, and are in a perpetual flux and movement.*     - "David Hume" -

 ### Contact